CallumWalterWhite/CallumWalterWhite/README.md

 ### Hi there 👋

 - 🔭 I’m currently working at MHR as a Staff Data Engineer
-- ⚡ I'm a Microsoft Fan boy...
-Azure with .Net
+- ⚡ Enjoy working on large data problems

 - **Website**: [cjw-dev](https://cjw-dev.com)